son-vyas/project_documentation/chapter1/intro_to_MIQ.md

 #### Automate

-Automate functionality allows to automate the orchestration of workflows and resources in virtual infrastructure.Automate allows us to create and use powerful workflows using the Ruby scripting language or Ansible jobs, and features provided by the Automation Engine such as state machines and service models.+
+Automate functionality allows to automate the orchestration of workflows and resources in virtual infrastructure.
+Automate allows us to create and use powerful workflows using the Ruby scripting language or Ansible jobs, and features provided by the Automation Engine such as state machines and service models.+

 #### Service Catalogs